WHAT KIND OF SCHOOL ARE WE?

 At Olive Crest Academy, we know that choosing the BEST school placement for your student is your priority.
 It is our priority as well.

 Thank you for your interest in OCA.
-Please feel free to contact our Director of Admissions, Lisa Shea, by email or phone if you have additional questions.
+Please feel free to contact our Director of Admissions, Lisa Shea, by email if you have additional questions.
 Lisa-Shea@olivecrest.org